HallyStrats/DiB_Nairobi_Dataset_Helper_Scripts/README.md

 # Nairobi Motorcycle Transit Comparison

 This repository contains Python scripts for processing, analyzing, and visualizing data from a study comparing the performance of fuel and electric motorcycles in Nairobi's transit system.
-The dataset (not included in this initial push) comprises daily and trip-level data for three groups: baseline fuel motorcycles, control fuel motorcycles, and treatment electric motorcycles.
-The scripts clean the raw data, generate insightful visualizations, and produce summary reports.

-The dataset is publicly available on Mendeley Data (DOI: 10.17632/nv3rkn24zv.1).
+The dataset is publicly available on Mendeley Data (DOI: 10.17632/nv3rkn24zv.1) and should be downloaded from there.
+Once downloaded, the dataset will be in the correct format and just needs to be placed in the appropriate directory for the scripts to function properly.

 ## Purpose